jameszah/ESP32-CAM-Video-Telegram/README.md

 6. EPPROM - all your parameters are saved in EPROM, so it should boot back to the same configuration
 7. PSRAM - now checks your available PSRAM, so 2MB and 8MB modules should now work

+Bugs

+1. use /dis_avi instead of /disavi as it says in the instructions, corrected in the code

 --------------
 <br/>
 Jan 17, 2022